Margaret Somerville

-Margaret Anne Ganley Somerville AM FRSC (born 13 April 1942) is Professor of Bioethics at University of Notre Dame Australia.
+Margaret Anne Ganley Somerville AM FRSC (born 13 April 1942) is a Catholic philosopher and professor of bioethics at University of Notre Dame Australia.
 She was previously Samuel Gale Professor of Law at McGill University.

+Early life and career

 Somerville was born in Adelaide, South Australia, and educated at Mercedes College (Springfield, South Australia).
 She received a A.u.A. (pharm.) from the University of Adelaide in 1963, a Bachelor of Law degree (Hons.
 I) and the University Medal from the University of Sydney in 1973, and a D.C.L. from McGill University in 1978.

+Legal academic career

 In 1978, she was appointed assistant professor in the law faculty at McGill.
 She was appointed an associate professor in 1979 and an associate professor in the faculty of medicine in 1980.
 In 1984, she became a full professor in both faculties, and in 1989, she was appointed the Samuel Gale Professor of Law.
 From 1986 to 1996, she was the founding director of the McGill Centre for Medicine, Ethics and Law and was appointed acting director in 1999.
 She also taught seminars on advanced torts and comparative medical law at McGill.
 Her archive is held at the McGill University Archives.

 In November 2006, she gave the five annual Massey Lectures on CBC Radio in Canada.
 An expanded version of the lectures was published in Canada, Australia, and the United States in book form as The Ethical Imagination: Journeys of the Human Spirit.